WSU releases 2021 employment forecast, economic relief could be on the way

 “It’s not going to be over any time soon, which I think we all know,’ said Susayn Brandes, president and CEO of Great Plains Ventures.
 “Really, we were hoping somebody would tell us there’s a light at the end of the tunnel.”

-Business owners said they’ve been holding on tight through this pandemic, but many service industry businesses are down more than 40 percent compared to last year.
+Business owners said they’ve been holding on tight through this pandemic, but many service industry businesses are down more than 40% compared to last year.
 Some owners said things might be looking up, though.

 “We had a ten percent growth over September from August,” said Timirie Shibley, owner of Doo Dah Diner.
 “We are moving in the right direction.”

-Unemployment reached over 17 percent during the pandemic and it’s not back down to less than 10 percent.
+Unemployment reached over 17% during the pandemic and it’s not back down to less than 10 percent.

 WSU’s economic outlook does give hope for those still looking for jobs.